lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 import "./index.css";

 const App = () => {
-    // The custom properties from your application configuration are accessible through
+    // The custom properties from your app configuration are accessible through
     // the `userProperties` property of the `Application` object passed to the predicate function. const appFilter = app => app.userProperties.customAppFilterProperty;